websanco/liferay-learn/docs/dxp/7.x/en/content-authoring-and-management/web-content/user-guide/web-content-structures/managing-structures.md

 **Manage Templates:** Opens the *Templates* tab with a filtered set of Web Content Templates that use the Structure.
 From here you can manage (edit, copy, delete, and set permissions for) the Web Content Templates.
 See [Managing Templates](managing-templates.md) for more information.

 **Permissions:** Opens the permissions configuration dialog for the Structure.
-For information about assigning permissions to Structures, see [Assigning Permissions to Web Content Structures and Templates](./../web-content-templates/assigning-permissions-to-structures-and-templates.md).
+See [Assigning Permissions to Web Content Structures and Templates](./../web-content-templates/assigning-permissions-to-structures-and-templates.md) for more information.

 **Copy:** Opens a form to copy the Structure and set its name.
 See [below](#copying-an-existing-structure) for more information.